web-platform-dx/bl2bl/README.md

 # bl2bl

-A module for turning Baseline thresholds into `browserslist` configurations.
+A module for turning [Baseline](https://developer.mozilla.org/en-US/docs/Glossary/Baseline/Compatibility) targets into [`browserslist`](https://github.com/browserslist/browserslist) configurations.
+This allows you to easily target Baseline in the many developer tools that rely on `browserslist` for building, polyfilling, syntax highlighting and more.

 ## Installation